Cocos AI

 Workflow

-The following diagram illustrates the lifecycle of a remote resource computation, including per-resource KBS resolution and secure execution.
+The following diagram illustrates the lifecycle of a remote resource computation.

-2. Manifest: A computation manifest is sent to the Cocos Agent, specifying the URIs of the encrypted OCI images and their corresponding KBS resource paths/URLs.
+1. Manifest: A computation manifest is sent to the Cocos Agent, specifying the URIs of the encrypted resources and their corresponding KBS resource paths.

 Computation Manifest Format